Yuka-404/DS5690-Final-Project/README.md

 The "Positional embeds" are added to token embeddings so the model knows the order of words.
 Standard Transformers use absolute positions ($1, 2, 3...$).
 And SAM 2 uses Rotary Positional Embeddings (RoPE) (specifically 2D-RoPE) for its memory attention.

 - Why it matters: Standard embeddings struggle when sequence lengths change (like in long videos).
-RoPE (a concept likely covered in your "Llama 3.2 Deep-Dive" unit) encodes relative positions using rotation matrices.
+RoPE encodes relative positions using rotation matrices.
 This allows SAM 2 to understand that "Frame 50 is 10 frames after Frame 40," regardless of how long the video is, facilitating the "Streaming Memory" architecture.

 # 3. Implementation & Demos